Blossom-End Rot

 Mulching around the base of the plants can help to conserve soil moisture and regulate the temperature of the soil.

-Proper soil preparation before planting can also reduce the risk of blossom-end rot.
+Proper soil preparation before planting can also reduce the risk of this rot.
 This includes testing the soil pH and nutrient levels and adding any necessary amendments to achieve the proper growing conditions for the plants.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.